kamermanpr/SPARS/outputs/4A-stimulus-response-2.md

 To allow for a curvilinear relationship between stimulus intensity and rating, we modelled the data using polynomial regression, with 1^st^ (linear), 2^nd^ (quadratic), and 3^rd^ (cubic) order orthogonal polynomials.
 For each polynomial expression, we modelled the random effects as random intercept only, and as random intercept and slope.

-The random intercept only and random intercept and slope models were compared using the logliklihood test, and the better model taken foward.
+The random intercept only and random intercept and slope models were compared using the likelihood test, and the better model taken forward.

 ### 1st-order (linear) polynomial